-- In accordance with Executive Order 31, retaliation against any individual who reports concerns regarding discrimination or harassment, or who cooperates with or participates in any investigation of allegations of discrimination, harassment, or retaliation is prohibited. - 6 2.4 The parties also agree that they will not engage in any act or practice or pursue 7 any policy which is discriminatory against any employee based on political 8 affiliation, political belief or because of the participation or lack of participation in 9 union activities. - 2.5 Both parties agree that nothing in this Agreement will prevent the implementationof an approved affirmative action plan. - A grievance alleging a violation of this article must be submitted within 180 days of an alleged occurrence. - 17 2.7 When a grievance or complaint is filed, the University will implement interim 18 measures as appropriate.
+In accordance with Executive Order 31, retaliation against any individual who reports concerns regarding discrimination or harassment, or who cooperates with or participates in any investigation of allegations of discrimination, harassment, or retaliation is prohibited.

+2.4.
+The parties also agree that they will not engage in any act or practice or pursue any policy which is discriminatory against any employee based on political affiliation, political belief or because of the participation or lack of participation in union activities.
-Tentatively Agreed To: For the Union: DocuSigned by: Thomas Wrag/15/2022 4C1DA2C371AA409 DocuSigned by: Paula WeasAUE5/2022 4E12A96D3AE54A9 DocuSigned by: Brian ELWANES/2022 For the Employer: Banks Evans 9/15/2022 C5469E99932C427 FDDA5369104A4F3 DocuSigned by: Jennifer Joopp5/20022 687E6AF63EE0469 Date

-ARTICLE 3 - REASONABLE ACCOMMODATION OF EMPLOYEES WITH DISABILITIES
+2.5.
+Both parties agree that nothing in this Agreement will prevent the implementation of an approved affirmative action plan.

+2.6.
+A grievance alleging a violation of this article must be submitted within 180 days of an alleged occurrence.

+2.7.
+When a grievance or complaint is filed, the University will implement interim measures as appropriate.

+Article 3 - Reasonable Accommodation of Employees with Disabilities

-- 3 3.1 Disability Accommodation.
+3.1.
+Disability Accommodation.
 The Employer and Union will comply with all relevant federal and state laws, regulations and executive orders and with the provisions of University of Washington Administrative Policy Statement 46.5 on Reasonable Accommodation of Employees With Disabilities.
-The University and the Union are committed to providing reasonable accommodation to employees with disabilities. - An employee who believes that they suffer a disability and requires a reasonable accommodation to perform the essential functions of their position may request such an accommodation through the Disability Services Office or by otherwise informing the employee's supervisor and/or department of the need for accommodation. - 3.3 Employees requesting accommodation must cooperate with the University in discussing the need for and possible form of any accommodation.
+The University and the Union are committed to providing reasonable accommodation to employees with disabilities.

+3.2.
+An employee who believes that they suffer a disability and requires a reasonable accommodation to perform the essential functions of their position may request such an accommodation through the Disability Services Office or otherwise informing the employee's supervisor and/or department of the need for accommodation.

+3.3.
+Employees requesting accommodation must cooperate with the University in discussing the need for and possible form of any accommodation.
 The Employer may require supporting medical documentation and may require the employee to obtain a second medical opinion at Employer expense.
-Medical information disclosed to the Employer will be kept confidential. - 3.4 The Employer will determine whether an employee is eligible for a reasonable accommodation and the final form of any accommodation to be provided.
+Medical information disclosed to the Employer will be kept confidential.

+3.4.
+The Employer will determine whether an employee is eligible for a reasonable accommodation and the final form of any accommodation to be provided.
 The Employer will attempt to find opportunities for modified duty that can be offered to employees in lieu of and/or after disability leave.
-If requests for modified duty are denied, the Employer, upon request, will provide the modified duty options that were considered and reason(s) for denial electronically or in writing. - An employee who is unable to perform the essential function of their position due to disability may be separated from service after the Employer has made good faith efforts to reasonably accommodate the employee's disability in accordance with applicable state and federal law.
-Disability separation is not a corrective action. - 3.6 Disability Leave.
+If requests for modified duty are denied, the Employer, upon request, will provide the modified duty options that were considered and reason(s) for denial electronically or in writing.

+3.5.
+An employee who is unable to perform the essential function of their position due to disability may be separated from service after the Employer has made good faith efforts to reasonably accommodate the employee's disability in accordance with applicable state and federal law.
+Disability separation is not a corrective action.

+3.6.
+Disability Leave.
 Disability leave may be a combination of the employee's accrued sick time off, vacation time off, personal holiday, compensatory time, and/or unpaid time off, the combination of which may be determined by the employee.
 If disability leave is taken as an unpaid absence, the employee may apply eight (8) hours of accrued paid time off per month during at least the first four (4) months of disability leave to provide for continuation of employer paid health benefits.
-The interspersed paid time off will be applied to the first working day of the month. - 41 42 3.7 Pregnancy Accommodation.
-The Employer and the Union will comply with all 43 relevant federal and state laws, regulations, and executive orders and with the 44 provisions of University of Washington Administrative Policy Statement 46.7 45 Reasonable Accommodation of Pregnant Employees.
-The University and the
+The interspersed paid time off will be applied to the first working day of the month.

+3.7.
+Pregnancy Accommodation.
+The Employer and the Union will comply with all relevant federal and state laws, regulations, and executive orders and with the provisions of Washington Administrative Policy Statement 46.7 Reasonable Accommodation of Pregnant Employees.
+The University and the Union are committed to providing reasonable accommodation to pregnant employees.